dotnet/machinelearning-samples/samples/modelbuilder/ObjectDetection_StopSigns/README.md

 ## Application

-- StopSignDetection:  A C# .NET Core Console application that uses an ML.NET model to find stop signs in images and, if any are found, returns their bounding boxes to where they are located in the image.
+- **StopSignDetection**:  A C# .NET Core Console application that uses an ML.NET model to find stop signs in images and, if any are found, returns their bounding boxes to where they are located in the image.
-- StopSignDetectionML.ConsoleApp: A .NET Core Console application that contains the model training and test prediction code.
+- **StopSignDetectionML.ConsoleApp**: A .NET Core Console application that contains the model training and test prediction code.

 ## The data